 Review Process and Timeline

-The official Date of Submission of a PHA Plan is the date when HUD receives the PHA Plan Template (form HUD 50075) and the original signed PHA Certifications of Compliance with PHA Plans and Related Regulations (form HUD-50077).
-The Field Office will establish the 75-day review period for a Plan upon receipt of these two documents.
+The official Date of Submission of a PHA Plan is the date when HUD receives the PHA Plan and the required certifications.
+The Field Office will establish the 75-day review period for a Plan upon receipt of these documents.

 The Field Office is responsible for reviewing the PHA Plan based on the following three statutory standards:

 Does the PHA Plan contain all the information that is required?
 A primary area of review is to ensure that the PHA Plan is complete.
 If a deficiency is found during the review period, public housing field office staff must promptly inform the PHA of the deficiency and the corrective action required.
 The Field Office Staff and the PHA must determine if the correction can be completed within the 75-day review period.
 An "incomplete" Plan would include, for example, a Plan that does not contain the Capital Fund Annual Statement if the PHA is applying for these funds.

 Is the information provided as part of the PHA Plan consistent with the data on record at HUD?
 This review includes a check for consistency with the applicable Consolidated Plan for the PHA’s jurisdiction.
 The Field Office staff and the PHA must determine if the correction can be completed within the 75-day HUD review period.

 Is the information provided as part of the PHA Plan prohibited or inconsistent with QHWRA, the U.S. Housing Act of 1937 or any other applicable Federal law?
 The Field Office Staff and the PHA must determine if the correction can be completed within the 75-day review period.

 Significant amendments or modifications to the plan undergo the same review and approval process as the Annual PHA Plan and are subject to the 75-day review period.